-Auckland Civil Defence and Emergency Management has changed its name and is now known as Auckland Emergency Management.
+Auckland Civil Defence and Emergency Management has changed its name to Auckland Emergency Management.

 John Dragicevich, Director of Auckland Emergency Management says the small name change is to better reflect the work the Auckland Council department does.

 “The focus of most of our work is on building resilience and preparing people, communities, and the city to better cope with the effects of disasters should they occur in Auckland.